elydre/libatron/README.md

 | **vlink** | multi format linker | 0.17a | [here](https://web.archive.org/web/20221203014918/http://sun.hasenbraten.de/vlink/index.php?view=main) | proprietary (open source) |

 *I'm not the author of these commands or libraries, I just made them work on profanOS.*
-*The GPL-3.0 at the root of this repository is only for the scripts I wrote.*